Fäviken: Description

-The restaurant were located on the 19th century Fäviken Egendom estate, which consists of 20,000 acres of farmland, and is located around 750 km north of Stockholm, and 25 km by road from the Åre ski resort.
+The restaurant was located on the 19th century Fäviken Egendom estate, which consists of 20,000 acres of farmland, and is located around 750 km north of Stockholm, and 25 km by road from the Åre ski resort.
 The current owners purchased the property in 2003, and hired chef turned sommelier Magnus Nilsson in 2008 to oversee the wine cellars.
 He moved into the kitchen after being unable to find someone else to do so and became head chef.
 Nilsson described its former operation as a "moose fondue restaurant".

 The restaurant had 16 seats, that included a communal table.
 Breakfast was only served to customers who stay overnight in one of the six rooms.
 There were three chefs at the restaurant, including Nilsson, and a total of seven staff overall including the gardener who were shared with the estate.

 Nilsson released a cookbook named after the restaurant on 1 October 2012.
 The foreword was supplied by food writer Mattias Kroon.